fulyaertay/intermediate-javascript-projects/README.md

   ### Description

-  - The project is designed to take personal informations as cookie consent.
+  - The project is designed to take personal informations within the cookie consent.

   ### What I Learned?